-As Memorial Day weekend approaches, the Montgomery County Department of Police and the County’s Department of Transportation (MCDOT) are issuing a critical warning to motorists: Be safe, be aware and be responsible.
-Montgomery County Police and allied local and State police departments will be on the roads with enhanced patrols and sobriety checkpoints to get impaired drivers off the road.
+As Independence Day weekend approaches, the Montgomery County Department of Police and the County’s Department of Transportation (MCDOT) are warning motorists: Impaired driving is drunk driving.
+County Police and allied local and State police departments will be on the road with enhanced patrols and sobriety checkpoints throughout the weekend.

 Nationally, the holiday weekend, marked by celebrations and increased travel, often comes with a surge in traffic crashes caused by excessive speed, impairment and distracted driving.
-The National Safety Council estimates 469 people may die on U.S. roads this Memorial Day holiday.
+The National Safety Council estimates 619 people may die on U.S. roads this Independence Day holiday.

 MCDOT strongly advises celebrants to make arrangements ahead of time for safe transportation to and from events.
 The County’s Vision Zero effort to prevent death and injury on Montgomery County roadways offers a listing of local safe rides on its website here.

 “We are expecting a record number of travelers to be on the road this weekend and into early next week,” said MCDOT Director Chris Conklin.
 “With Independence Day falling on a Tuesday this year, we know many people have plans to take an extended weekend for travel.
 Anytime someone chooses to drive while impaired it creates a serious threat to our community and combined with the sheer number of drivers on the road, this an especially dangerous time.
 We urge anyone planning to use alcohol or cannabis as part of their celebration to plan a safe ride home before heading out."